 Seizures in puppies can be a scary experience for both you and your pets.
-While puppy seizures are not common, canine seizures and epilepsy in dogs can have different causes, different symptoms, and various treatments.
+While most puppies will never have a seizure, canine seizures can have different causes, different symptoms, and various treatments.

 What Are Seizures?